Maikel Garcia Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.16 team ERA ranks 14th among all league pitching staffs.
+- The Angels' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Angels rank 15th in baseball in home runs allowed (79 total, 1.1 per game).

-- Canning (5-2) gets the starting nod for the Angels in his 11th start of the season.
-He's put together a 4.56 ERA in 53 1/3 innings pitched, with 50 strikeouts.
+- Anderson makes the start for the Angels, his 13th of the season.
+He is 3-1 with a 5.80 ERA and 45 strikeouts in 63 2/3 innings pitched.

-- His last appearance was on Sunday against the Seattle Mariners, when the righty threw five innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Tuesday against the Texas Rangers, the left-hander went six innings, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.